 Apply for study permit/visa

-Once you receive the official LOA letter and tuition receipt, you may apply for a student permit/student visa from the Canadian Embassy or consulate.
+Once you receive the official letter of acceptance (LOA) and tuition receipt, you may apply for a student permit/study visa letter from the Canadian Embassy or consulate.

 Some countries require a student permit and a visa.

 If your program has a co-op, field placement, field training, industry placement, practicum, clinical placement, practical experience or internship, you will need a work permit to complete your program.